Caeden117/ChroMapper/README.md

 - [Support SkyKiwi and Chroma development on Patreon.](https://www.patreon.com/Chroma) The Pentachrome Sabers tier ($15+) will give you access to ChroMapper closed alpha testing as a bonus of supporting SkyKiwi, and future development for the Chroma suite.
 - Cheat the system, clone the repository, and load it in Unity.
 This may not garauntee an up to date build as time goes on, but if you're really desparate for a ChroMapper build, here ya go.
 If you're not developing, I wont help you with any issues, since you *did* circumvent the closed alpha group.

-Closed alpha means that not all features are in the mapper yet. **This is not currently meant to be a replacement for MediocreMapper or other mapping tools.** While this may be a viable mapping tool, features one might call a "necessity" might not be implemented yet.
+Closed alpha means that not all features are in the mapper yet.
+While this may be a viable mapping tool, features one might call a "necessity" might not be implemented yet.

 If you wish to follow ChroMapper development, [here is the Trello board for ChroMapper.](https://trello.com/b/j2ikcHZh/chromapper-development) Here, you can figure out all that has been suggested by the closed alpha testing crew, what we are currently working on, and what has been done.